hagsteel/django-jsx/README.md

-# Django JSX template engine
+# Django JavaScript template engine

 Requires Django 1.8 (because you want to use multiple template engines).

 *Note* The server has to be restarted for template updates as the templates are cached on the template server.

 ## Installation